 What constitutes a similar suit?
 Well, a lawyer that has a history of going

-after big industry would be ideal in the case of our slurry mixer, above.
+after big industry would be ideal in the case of our broken machine mentioned above.
 A

 lawyer who has tried cases stemming from human rights violations would be contacted